 - Are used only pixels where the spectrum is finite. - Sky lines are identified.
 Line and continuum regions are disentangled. - If the line and continuum regions contain enough points (2skycor-line_hw) it is computed the line ratio between object and sky line spectra.
 Two methods are possible: amoeba fit (skycor-scale_method=0) or maximum likelihood (skycor-scale_method=1).
 After a first line ratio computation it is performed a kappa sigma clipping of spectrum outliers, and eventually the fit is repeated.

-In this way it is computed a wavelength depenent scaling factor.
-In first approximation the factor is derived only by the line contributes due to vibrational transitions.
+In this way it is computed a wavelength dependent scaling factor.
+In first approximation, this factor is derived from the line contributions only due to vibrational transitions.